-Prerequisite: Completion of all other required courses.
-Voluntary proceedings outside the courts, including moratoria, extensions, arrangements and assignments for benefits of creditors; state court receiverships, proceedings under the Bankruptcy Act.
-The latter include initiation of the proceedings, voluntary and involuntary; duties of a bankrupt, procedures subsequent to commencement in the typical wage-earner bankruptcy, discharge and dischargeability, and proposals for summary administration of a no-asset state.
+Voluntary proceedings outside the courts, including moratoria, extensions, arrangements, and assignments for benefits of creditors; state court receiverships; proceedings under the Bankruptcy Act.
+The latter include initiation of the proceedings, voluntary and involuntary; duties of a bankrupt; procedures after commencement in the typical wage-earner bankruptcy; discharge and dischargeability; and proposals for summary administration of a no-asset estate.